-.
-Behaving with integrity:
+· Behaving with integrity:

-- The Council has in place Codes of Conduct for both Members and Officers which set out requirements that support the need to behave with integrity. - The Council has a set of values which are underpinned by a set of expected behaviours. - All new members and officers are made aware of the Code of Conduct when they join the council.
+- The Council has in place Codes of Conduct for both Members and Officers which set out requirements that support the need to behave with integrity. - The Council has a set of values which are underpinned by a set of expected behaviours. - All new members and officers are made aware of the Code of Conduct when they join the council. - The Council's Constitution sets out how the council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.
+Some of these processes are required by the law, while others are a matter for the Council to choose.
+The Constitution is divided into 16 sections which set out the basic rules governing the council's business.
+The Constitution is published on the council's website.